 All you need to know about MTD as a taxpayer

-Sign up to be an early adopter with the first end to end app recognised by HMRC for MTD for Income Tax.
+Sign up to be a tester with the first end to end app recognised by HMRC for MTD for Income Tax.

 Making Tax Digital will affect you if you are self employed or a landlord renting out property.